Ry3nG/SC1015-Project-Smartphone-Sensor-Privacy-Leak/README.md

 <img src = "https://github.com/XunyiiZ/SC1015-Project/blob/e5ceef024ba0ff15910e8f8e30c4723628a580ea/images/tsne-p.PNG" width=600 class = "center">

-From right corner, we can see that participants are also separable in dynamic moving.
+From right corner, we can see that participants are also separable in dynamic activities.

 ### 1.5 feature exploration
 1. The features seem to have a main name and some information on how they have been computed attached.
 Grouping the main names will reduce the dimensions for the first impression.